MichaelHWatkins/MealPrep.Solution/README.md

 #### Sunday, 02/27
 * 5:00 - 5:30  Attempting to add mysql db to the project, if it will work well with the api call has yet to be seen.
+* 5:30 - 5:58 Got the api webpage to start up again, had to add entity framework into the using statements in startup.cs